 Creation and/or release of position statements

 Note that the above list is not exhaustive.
-Committees should consult with the Executive Council if there is any question about whether or not what they are doing requires approval.
+In the case of any ambiguity, committees should consult the Core Team (in the first instance) or the Executive Council to clarify if anything they plan to do requires approval.

 A committee may naturally cease to function upon fulfilling its role, in which case the Executive Council should be notified.
 The Core Team may terminate committees that it had approved.
 Executive Council may terminate any committee at any time.

 Past & Current Committees